 - Communication is key.
 Staying updated on your child’s progress in school is essential to their long-term success.
 Request weekly or monthly written information or follow-up phone calls from school staff to maintain an open dialogue.

 - Join a parent support group.
 Parents often benefit from getting together and sharing their experiences.
 Search for support groups in your area, or start one yourself.
 Childcare, carpooling, transportation, and snacks usually helps with attendance, and might give families some much needed resources.

 - Think of preschool itself as the transition period.
-For most parents, sending their child to school for the first time is an emotional experience.
+For most parents, sending their child to school for the first time is an emotional experience, that’s why it’s so important to choose the correct place to send your child, such as https://www.castleacademy.com/ for the benefit of the child but also to put the parents’ minds at ease.
 For the parents of a child with special needs, these emotions might be magnified.
 Picture preschool as a transition between EI and grade school where you get the best of both worlds: family-focused support services, with all the experiences early education program.

 Some children may benefit from receiving additional therapy services after the Early Intervention program officially ends at age 3, in conjunction with their transition into preschool — and beyond.
 At LifeROOTS, we are excited that we are now able to offer extended therapy services to children after their Early Intervention program ends, with children up to age 18 now able to receive additional physical therapy, occupational therapy and speech therapy services through Medicaid-Centennial Care.
 LifeROOTS is the only agency in the region currently offering these therapies to this expanded age group – addressing the needs of children who can continue to benefit from therapy after Early Intervention services end, and/or who may not be receiving the therapies they need from other sources.